Weak convergence rates of spectral Galerkin approximations for SPDEs with nonlinear diffusion coefficients

 The paper is organized as follows.
-In Section \ref{sec:sketch_proof} below we give a brief sketch of the proof without technical details.
-However, the main ideas needed in order to obtain an essentially sharp rate of convergence are highlighted.
-Sections \ref{sec:notation} and \ref{sec:general_setting} present the general notation and framework used in the paper.
-Section \ref{sec:galerkin_project} addresses the weak convergence of the Galerkin projection $ P_N( X_T ) $ to the solution $ X_T $ to the SEE \eqref{eq:SEE_intro} as $ N $ goes to infinity.
-This result is then used in Section \ref{sec:weak_reg} to obtain the weak convergence of the Galerkin approximation \eqref{eq:Galerin_SEEs} to the solution of \eqref{eq:SEE_intro} in the case where the drift and diffusion operators $F$ and $B$ as well as the initial condition are mollified in an appropriate sense.
+In Section~\ref{sec:sketch_proof} below we give a rough sketch of the proof of Theorem~\ref{intro:theorem} without technical details.
+However, the main ideas that we use to obtain an essentially sharp rate of convergence are highlighted in Section~\ref{sec:sketch_proof} below.
+In Section~\ref{sec:examples} we illustrate Theorem~\ref{intro:theorem} and Corollary~\ref{cor:sharp.weak.rates}, respectively, by two simple examples.
+Sections~\ref{sec:notation} and~\ref{sec:general_setting} present the notation and the framework used in this paper.
+Section \ref{sec:galerkin_project} studies weak convergence rates for the spectral Galerkin projections $P_N(X_T)$, $N\in\N$, associated to the solution process $X_t$, $t\in[0,T]$, of the SEE~\eqref{eq:SEE_intro}.
+The result of this section is then used in Section~\ref{sec:weak_reg} to obtain the weak convergence of the Galerkin approximation~\eqref{eq:Galerin_SEEs} to the solution of~\eqref{eq:SEE_intro} in the case where the drift operator $F$, the diffusion operator $B$, and the initial condition are mollified in an appropriate sense.
 This provides a less general version of Theorem \ref{intro:theorem}.
-Section \ref{sec:strong_convergence} is devoted to the proof of a elementary strong convergence result which is then used in Section \ref{sec:weak_irregular} to establish weak convergence (Proposition \ref{weak_irreg_B}) for general drift and diffusion operators.
-Finally, in Section \ref{sec:lower_bound}, we consider the case $ F = 0 $ and provide examples of constant (additive noise) functions $ B $ which show that the weak convergence rate established in Theorem \ref{intro:theorem} can essentially not be improved.
+Section~\ref{sec:strong_convergence} is devoted to the proof of an elementary strong convergence result.
+In Section~\ref{sec:weak_irregular} the weak convergence result from Section~\ref{sec:weak_reg} and the elementary strong convergence result from Section~\ref{sec:strong_convergence} are used to establish weak convergence (see Corollary~\ref{weak_irreg_B}) for general drift and diffusion operators.
+Section~\ref{sec:sharp.weak.rates} specializes the weak convergence result from Section~\ref{sec:weak_irregular} to the framework of this introductory section.
+Finally, in Section \ref{sec:lower_bound} we consider the case $ F = 0 $ and provide examples of constant (additive noise) functions $ B $ which show that the weak convergence rate established in Theorem \ref{intro:theorem} can essentially not be improved.